CWood-sdf/banana.nvim/README.md

 ![helloworld](./assets/images/helloworld.png)

-this may seem underwhelming as the above result can be done in a few lines of lua, but banana starts becoming extremely helpful when you start doing more complex rendering cases
+this may seem underwhelming as the above result can be done in a few lines of lua, but banana starts becoming extremely helpful when you start doing more complex rendering cases like nested tags, css grid display, or css flex display.
+For a better example, check out [banana-example](https://github.com/CWood-sdf/banana-example) or the other examples below

 ### Other examples